neilmiddleton/neilmiddleton.github.io/source/articles/2013-04-11-doing-dns-right-with-heroku.md

 In fact, on Heroku, this is so important that sending application traffic to a static IP addresses is /not supported/.

 > #### Learning 1
-> `www.yourapp.com`  should always try to CNAME your applications Heroku provided domain
+> `www.yourapp.com`  should always always CNAME to your application's Heroku hostname

 ## Apex domains